csmart/git_info/README.md

 Git is distributed and anyone can create a local repository.

-Simply enter a directory which you wish to turn into a Git repo (this can already have files in it) and initialise it!
+Simply provide the name of a directory which you wish to turn into a Git repo (this can already have files in it) and initialise it!

 ```bash
 git init /path/to/directory